 Of course, one starts with potatoes.
 I like Yukon Golds for mashed potatoes.
 That golden color and slightly buttery taste make simply great mashers.

 Next comes the dairy.
 If you’re lactose-intolerant, this is not the dish for you.
 But if you love cream and cheese, this recipe will elevate ordinary mashed potatoes into something special.
-In this dish are sour cream, cream cheese and shredded Parmesan cheese.
+In this dish are sour cream, cream cheese, and shredded Parmesan cheese.

 The dairy portion is where the fat is.
-But you can reduce that substantially by using low fat versions.
-Sour cream is available with little or no fat and the taste is close enough to the full fat version that you won’t notice the difference in this application.
+But you can reduce that substantially by using low-fat versions.
+Sour cream is available with little or no fat and the taste is close enough to the full-fat version that you won’t notice the difference in this application.
 But I do admit that on a baked potato, you can taste the difference.

 The same thing is true for the cream cheese.
-You can reduce the fat a lot by using Neufchatel, which is a low fat version of cream cheese.
+You can reduce the fat a lot by using Neufchatel, which is a low-fat version of cream cheese.
 You’ll find it right next to the regular stuff.
 This is the block type, not the whipped stuff in the tub.

 This dish starts the way you’d start any mashed potato recipe.
-This recipe makes plenty for one or two, but easily can be doubled for a group.
+This recipe makes plenty for one or two but can easily be doubled for a group.

 Start with four large russet or Yukon Gold potatoes.
 We prefer gold for this.
 While peeling and cutting into roughly ½ inch cubes, put a big pot of water on high heat to boil.
 When boiling potatoes, as you would with pasta, make sure you have a lot more water than just enough to cover.
 When the water begins to boil, add about a tablespoon of salt and allow the water to return to a boil before adding your potato cubes.
 Cook at a simmer, not a rolling boil, until the potato pieces are tender enough to stick a fork into them easily.
 Try not to overcook them.
 You’ll know you’ve let them go too far if the cubes fall apart when you stick your fork into them.
 Drain and return to the pot or a large bowl.
 It’s time to mash.